AriFordsham/GHCWiki/Developing-Hadrian.md

 That said, fsatrace linting should capture a significant portion of issues.
 The linting errors are summarized bellow.

-#### Lint: file used but not depended upon
+#### Lint: file used but not needed

 An external command read a file but didn't `need` it.
-If the file is a indicating dependency, then add a need statement.
+If the file is a indicating input, then add a `need` statement.
 Else use `trackAllow` to silence the error, or if such files should globally be ignored then add a FilePattern to `shakeLintIgnore` in the `ShakeOptions` (and a comment justifying the decision).

-#### Lint: file depended upon after being used
+#### Lint: file needed after being used

 You `need`ed a file only after it was read.
 Make sure to `need` the file *before* using it.